Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display content of utility network container/README.md

 ## Use case

-Offering a container view for features aids in the review for valid structural attachment and containment relationships and helps determine if a dataset has an association role set.
+Offering a container view for features aids in the review for valid, structural attachment, and containment relationships.
+It also helps determine if a dataset has an association role set.
 Container views often model a cluster of electrical devices on a pole top or inside a cabinet or vault.

 ## How to use the sample